Military Vehicle Registration & SCRA Protections by State

 OCONUS shipment and POV registration

-For servicemembers shipping a Privately Owned Vehicle (POV) from an OCONUS station back to a stateside base, the registration process flows through the Vehicle Processing Center (VPC) network.
-The 2026 stack:
+Shipping a Privately Owned Vehicle (POV) from an OCONUS station back to a stateside base routes the registration process through the Vehicle Processing Center (VPC) network.
+The 2026 steps:

 The 2026 e-titling pilot at Hawaii VPC streamlined the OCONUS-to-Hawaii flow specifically; mainland flows remain paper-based.